LeviKidder/Train-GPT-2-To-Write-in-Author-Style/README.md

 >python run_lm_finetuning.py --output_dir=output --model_type=gpt2 --model_name_or_path=gpt2-medium --do_train --train_data_file=THIS SHOULD BE WHATEVER THE PATH TO YOUR TRAIN.TXT FILE IS\train.txt --do_eval --eval_data_file=THIS SHOULD BE THE PATH TO YOUR VAL.TXT FILE\val.txt --overwrite_output_dir --block_size=200 --per_gpu_train_batch_size=6 --save_steps 5000 --num_train_epochs=2

 You can fiddle around the epochs and steps and stuff.
 This took about 12 hours to run on my 9700k and didn't use my GPU at all.
-I don't have Cudnn or whatever the Nvidia thing is.
-You could probably get this to work on GPU much more efficiently on linux using docker and native NVIDIA support.
-But I didn't YMMV.
+I don't have Cudnn on this machine.
+You could probably get this to work on GPU much more efficiently on linux using docker and native NVIDIA support, but I didn't YMMV.

 When that's done then the hardest part is over.